 In order to "look at the science" on the abortion issue, Philip Bump, the author of the Washington Post article, reached out to the American College of Obstetricians and Gynecologists.
 This was the statement they returned to him: "Government agencies and American medical organizations agree that the scientific definition of pregnancy and the legal definition of pregnancy are the same: pregnancy begins upon the implantation of a fertilized egg into the lining of a woman's uterus.
 This typically takes place, if at all, between 5 and 9 days after fertilization of the egg -- which itself can take place over the course of several days following sexual intercourse."

-Now I don't know what question Bump used to ask regarding this.
-But notice that ACOG didn't answer the question.
+Now I don't know what specific question Bump used to ask regarding this.
+But notice that ACOG didn't answer the question regarding when life begins, only when pregnancy begins.
 Why is this?
 Bump asserts it's because there really is no scientific consensus on when human life begins, but that's obviously not true as I have shown above.
 It's because ACOG is a pro-abortion organization.
 So they have a vested interest in using flowery language, such as when pregnancy beings, to muddy the waters so that they don't give the impression to the general American public that they are supporting the deaths of unborn human children.
 They were being purposefully vague and misleading.

 I have no problem with the definition of pregnancy beginning at implantation.
 But even if this is the case, that doesn't prove that the unborn are not human before that point.
 There is nothing about the act of implanting in the womb that would suddenly bestow humanity to the unborn child.
 But even if we take the ACOG's statement, this would still show that since pregnancy begins roughly a week after fertilization, all abortions past that point do, in fact, kill a human being.